 1 tablespoon honey

-Fresh berries for serving
+Nuts, berries or other fruit for serving

 Combine the yogurt, oats, apple, almonds, cranberries, cinnamon and honey in a medium bowl.
 Cover and let sit in the refrigerator overnight.